This website uses a variety of cookies, which you consent to if you continue to use this site. You can read our Privacy Policy for

 Discharge Table

-A flow-vs-head table for the 48-inch Parshall Flume is available for download
+The free flow discharge table for the 48-inch Parshall is available for download.

 The table provides:

-• Plan view of the flume showing the point of measurement (Ha
+- Top-down view of the flume with the Ha (primary point of measurement) shown

 Materials